eighty-nine89/appdev/README.md

 cd appdev && npm install
 - You will need to use the sanity api keys used to develop the project in the other repository.
-- The line 6 statement; navigates you to the appdev folder path (cd appdev) and installs the dependencies and packages needed to run porject(npm install)
+-  navigate to the appdev folder path (cd appdev) and installs the dependencies and packages needed to run porject(npm install)

 cd appdev-sanity && npm install
-- The line 10 statement; navigates you to the appdev-sanity folder path (cd appdev-sanity) and installs the dependencies and packages needed to run porject(npm install)
+- navigate to the appdev-sanity folder path (cd appdev-sanity) and installs the dependencies and packages needed to run porject(npm install)

 npx expo start
 -Download the EXPO App on your phone(Create an account) as a simulator and run The project using the statement in line 13.